 After creating your application, you can then attach any plans, information or calculations and pay online if that is your chosen method of payment.

 This information updates in our back office in real time so that we can begin the validation process soon after.

 Please do not call in person to council offices as they will be closed to the public unless they have a prior appointment or there is an essential need to contact us in person.
-(This could change so please check the council's website for up to date information.)
+(This could change so please check here for up to date information.)